waqar-ahmed91/Sparkify/readme.md

 The f1-score for the both tuned models Logistic Regression and Random Forest Classifier was same approximately 65.5% which needs to be enhanced using some different approaches like further fine tuning the models or using different models like SVC, NaiveBayes, XGBoost etc..

 ## Repository Files
-Sparkify.ipynb # Main Jupyter Notebook, Sparkify.html # HTML file of Main Notebook, Sparkify - User Churn Prediction Blog.html # Blog about user churn prediction, Sparkify - User Churn Prediction Blog.ipynb # Blog Notebook , README.md # README file to briefly describe the project.
+- Sparkify.ipynb # Main Jupyter Notebook
+- Sparkify.html # HTML file of Main Notebook
+- Sparkify - User Churn Prediction Blog.html # Blog about user churn prediction
+- Sparkify - User Churn Prediction Blog.ipynb # Blog Notebook
+- README.md # README file to briefly describe the project.
 <!-- CONTACT -->
 ## Contact